sdondley/ClimateChangeChat/perl.md

 * Check that's it's working:
     * Open neovim
     * Type `:LspInfo`
 * Does it look like it's connected?
     * You should see: "Configured servers list: perlpls" at the bottom of a popup box
     * "Yes, you're a genius!"
         * Congrats, you know how to copy and the right place to paste things
         * Or continue if you feel unfulfilled and want to learn more
     * "No, you're an asshole!"
         * OK, then google around and figure it out
             * Or, go bug someone on reddit/stackoverflow with your troubles
             * Or continue reading to try to gain more insight as to what the problem might be
             * Or pay me 25 bucks and call me for help
                 * Sorry, I don't do Windows

 ## Looking for something more gratifying for your thirsty, curious soul?
-* continue below
+Continue below

 # WTF
 * ...is an [LSP](https://microsoft.github.io/language-server-protocol/)?